| “ hen

 strngthen bone density and fights diseases like osteoporosis,

 reasearchers at the University of California, Davis, found.
+Not

 all brews are born alike, though, according to a study of 100